-- Maintaining base funding for programs and services that has experienced significant multiyear reductions in State appropriations. - Maintaining allocation of Lottery Tuition Assistance funds to ensure a consistent amount each semester for all eligible students. - Maintaining funding of the Center for Accelerated Technology Training and readySC for assisting eligible new and expanding companies in meeting their workforce needs. - Receiving recurring State funds to continue Allied Health initiatives for maintaining a workforce of health care providers and the necessary faculty to teach those future providers. - Increasing State funding to support technology equipment upgrades for academic programs and administrative processes. - Receiving State capital funds to renovate, expand, and maintain physical facilities. - Managing student enrollment growth while delivering enhanced customer service. - Remaining competitive in attracting and retaining employees due to limited additional funds.
+- Maintaining base funding for programs and services that has experienced significant reductions in State appropriations. - Maintaining allocation of Lottery Tuition Assistance funds to ensure a consistent amount each semester for all eligible students. - Maintaining funding of readySC for assisting eligible new and expanding companies in meeting their workforce needs. - Receiving recurring State funds to continue Allied Health initiatives for maintaining a workforce of health care providers and the necessary faculty to teach those future providers. - Increasing State funding to support technology equipment upgrades for academic programs and administrative processes.

+- Receiving State capital funds to renovate, expand, and maintain physical facilities. - Managing student enrollment growth while delivering enhanced customer service. - Remaining competitive in attracting and retaining employees due to limited additional funds.